What does 'Dry Rot' mean when buying a property?

 Find out what Dry Rot means when you are buying a property.
 'What does Dry Rot mean?' plus over 150 other property related terms and jargon in plain English

-Dry rot is very common due to the amount of timber used in both old and new buildings.
-It can be found anywhere in the property but the most common places are in the roof (suggesting a leaking roof), in the bathroom (suggesting poor seals around shower trays, baths, etc.), in the kitchen (suggesting leaking washing machine or sink) and in the beams that hold the floor (usually to be found with rising damp).
+The possibility of dry rot is very common due to the amount of timber used in both old and new buildings.
+It can be found anywhere in the property but the most common places are:

 Generally treatment should be carried out immediately as dry rot can spread throughout a property and cause major damage.

 If dry rot is flagged in your survey a specialist is needed to ascertain the cost (a surveyor is not a Dry Rot specialist and so should not suggest costs).
 Bear in mind that the surveyor will only "suggest" there "might be" dry rot - only a specialist can confirm it and confirm the extent of the issue.

 To find out more about dry rot, surveys and other issues that can arise pick up a copy of my ebook How to Really Buy a Property.